Using the DMF Recorder Node

 Due to memory constraints, removing some duplicates may not occur as expected.
 This scenario is likely to occur if a substantial amount of packets match the query filter, which all have timestamps within the specified time window from each other.
 We refer to this scenario as the query having exceeded the packet window capacity.
 To mitigate this from occurring, decrease the time window value or use a more specific query filter to reduce the number of packets matching the query filter at a given time.

-The egress sFlow feature is available from the DANZ Monitoring Fabric (DMF) 8.5 release onward.
-Enable egress sFlow to send sampled packets collected on the Recorder Node switch attachment point to a configured sFlow collector.
-Examining these sampled packets enables the identification of post-match-rule flows recorded by the DMF Recorder Nodes (RNs) without performing a query against the RNs.
-While not explicitly required, Arista Networks highly recommends using the DMF Analytics Node (AN) as the configured sFlow collector because it can automatically identify packets sampled utilizing this feature.
+Enable egress sFlow®* to sample traffic sent to any DANZ Monitoring Fabric (DMF) Recorder Node (RN) attached to the fabric.
+Examining these sampled packets on a configured sFlow collector allows the identification of post-match-rule flows recorded by the RNs without performing a query against the RNs.
+While not explicitly required, Arista Networks highly recommends using the DMF Analytics Node (AN) as the configured sFlow collector, as it can automatically identify packets sampled utilizing this feature.

 Using the CLI to Enable Egress sFlow